Liverpool and Real Madrid are two of the most iconic clubs in the Champions League and in world football.

 Here, 90min takes a look at Liverpool's record against the Spanish giants.

 The Merseyside club came face to face with Real Madrid for the first time in the 1981 European Cup final.
-The fixture took place at the home of Paris Saint-Germain, the Parc des Princes in the French capital.
+The fixture took place at Parc des Princes, the home of Paris Saint-Germain, in the French capital.

 Alan Kennedy scored the only goal of the game eight minutes from time as the Reds won 1-0 to become European champions for the third time in five seasons.